 Format, Delivery and Assessment

 This course is available for study once annually, with intakes beginning in May (and assessments taking place in December).
 The programme is delivered in two parts using a combination of online learning and three workshops for each part.
 Part 1 will take one month to complete and Part 2 will take six months to complete.
-We recommend that you spend four to six hours per week on private study for the four months prior to the assessment.
+We recommend that you spend four to six hours per week on private study for the duration of the course.

 Enrolment onto this course will include the following: